 Our Holiday Learn to Sail programme is operated by club members and parents with a Yachting New Zealand qualified coach.

 This course is run during school holidays or at weekends.
-The course usually starts each day at 9am, finishing at 3pm.
+The course runs for apporximately 6 hrs per day.
+It usually starts around 9am finishing at 3pm, depending on tide times.
+Check details for your course when enrolling.

 $175 per child